cooperreid-optimizely/optimizely-recommender/README.md

 ---

+## Fetch Recommendations

+> Use either method to fetch recommendations

 ### run
 > Fetch the recommendations for each recommender Returns a ```Promise``` that resolves to an Object literal mapping recommender.name (or IDs) to their resultset